 - 'IT maintenance' will always be necessary no matter which software is in use.
 Computers die.
 Printers wear out.
 Stuff breaks.

 Future Cost Risk

 Once into a software program shop owners may see that the 'monthly amount' will go up up and up over time.
 Rarely does a shop decide to abandon a software program, even when the costs become financially painful.
 (Just ask users of Pawnmaster.)

 As your business grows, what will be the cost to use the software on multiple computers at the same store?
 At multiple stores?

 - Would you trust the success of your business to the Internet?

 - Check with authorities.
 Some jurisdictions will not allow web-based software for security reasons.

-With web-based software (like Bravo) your customers' information will reside on a computer that you'll know nothing about and over which you have absolutely no control.
+With web-based software your customers' information will reside on a computer totally unfamiliar to you and over which you have no control.
 No assurances or pacifications by anyone will diminish the fact that your customers' data is vulnerable - and you're liable.

 In order to use the software, several variables have to be 'perfect' all at the same time: your Internet connection, the server Internet connection, the Internet in general and even 'the weather'.